Irish Poker Open: Irish Open 2010

 The Irish Open 2010 returned to Burlington Hotel, Dublin, where the Irish Open had been hosted three years previously.
 A field of 708 played in the main event, including such celebrities as Irish soccer hero Tony Cascarino, former Manchester United star Teddy Sheringham, rugby legend Reggie Corrigan and former snooker world champion Ken Doherty.
 Many well-known poker players took part, including Padraig Parkinson, Liam Flood, Sandra Naujoks, Dario Minieri, Neil Channing, Marty Smyth and former World Series of Poker champions Noel Furlong and Dan Harrington.

 Twenty-year-old Englishman James Mitchell won the title and €600,000 first prize, with Paul Carr from Limerick finishing in second place for €312,600.
 Rob Sherwood become the €100,000 Sole Survivor by outlasting all other paddypowerpoker.com qualifiers; he won an additional €163,300 for finishing in fourth position.

 Irish Open 2011

 The 2011 Irish Open Main Event was won by Irishman Niall Smyth who won a €550,000 first prize.
 He beat experienced Englishman Surinder Sunar heads up.
 Sunar received €290,000 for his second-place finish.

 Irish Open 2012

 The 2012 Irish Open Main Event was won by Belgian professional Kevin Vandersmissen, who won €420,000 for first prize.
-Vandersmissen beat German player Thomas Beer in heads up to take first place.
+Vandersmissen beat German player Thomas Beer heads up to take first place.